course-dprep/team-project-team2/README.md

 ## Method

-- What methods do you use to answer your research question?
+- What methods do you use to answer your research question? explain
 - Provide justification for why it is the most suitable.

 ## Preview of Findings